PhysicalAddons/physical-starlight-and-atmosphere-docs/psa/docs/faq.md

     - Check [_First Run_](/psa/getting-started/#first-run) section for a guidance.
     - _Physical Starlight and Atmosphere_ only works with Blender 2.8 and above.

+??? cite "I use Cycles and see fireflies (strange white artifacts)"
+    Fireflies are abnormally bright pixels relative to their surroundings.
+Unfortunately using Cycles in combination with scenes that have low light levels will cause     fireflies.
+This effect can be avoided by increasing samples (Render properties > Sampling) or using Super Image Denoiser.
+For more detailed information see this       issue.

 !!! info "Didn't find your answer?"
     Visit our community support [Discord channel](https://discord.gg/wvzPVzj9Vr) or check out this [Awesome community driven forum thread](https://blenderartists.org/t/physical-starlight-and-atmosphere-addon-for-2-8-v1-1/1185314)